-Suggested Activity Student Comments / reflection
+Suggested Activity Additional linked Activities Student Comments / reflection

-Participate in the prioritisation of patients with
+Participate in the prioritisation

+of patients with respect to

-respect to pharmaceutical care in different
+pharmaceutical care in

-clinical areas.
+different clinical areas.

-For patients with multiple morbidities identify
+For patients with multiple

+morbidities identify relevant

-relevant care issues and suggest actions to
+care issues and suggest

+actions to improve the

-improve the pharmaceutical care of these
+pharmaceutical care of these

 patients

-Participate in the management of a patient
+Participate in the

+management of a person

-prescribed a high risk medicine e.g. warfarin,
+prescribed a high risk

+medicine e.g. warfarin,

+insulin, vancomycin,

-insulin, vancomycin, gentamicin, lithium,
+gentamicin, lithium, DOACs,

-DOACs.
+antipsychotics, cytotoxics.

+Determine what local and

+national guidance is

+available to assist in the

+management of high risk

+medications

-Undertake supervised patient counselling.
+Undertake supervised patient

+counselling.
+Ask your

+facilitator for feedback and

+reflect on the encounter.

-Participate in and discuss with the pharmacist
+Participate in and discuss

+with the pharmacist the

-the resolution of an issue with the complex
+resolution of an issue with

+the complex administration

-administration of a medicine e.g. swallowing
+of a medicine e.g. swallowing

-difficulty, nil by mouth, nasogastrictube.
+difficulty, nil by mouth,

-Discuss how altering the method of

-administration affects the medicines product

-licence and the implications for

-prescriber/nursing staff/pharmacists involved

-in the care of the patient.

-Identify a patient receiving parenteral therapy

-and check prescribing and administration is

-appropriate including diluent, compatibility,

-infusion rate.
+nasogastrictube.